Cliwo/MarvelousDesigner_Obj_seq_To_FBX/README.md

 # MarvelousDesigner_Obj_Seq_To_FBX

 ## Are you suffering from a piles of obj sequence?
 Here is a perfect solution! **Just add this blend add-on** and convert obj sequence to a single fbx file!

+Marvelous Designer is a wonderful tool for 3D clothes.
+But it does not allow to export clothes animation in FBX format.
+With this add-on we can export clothes animation in obj sequence from marvelous designer and merge them into a single fbx file.

+Here are pros of merging
+1. Saving Storage **(466MB (700frames obj sequence) => 39.5MB (single fbx file))**
+2. Handling **a single file is a lot easier** than handling hundreds of files.

 | OBJ Sequence |  | Single FBX file |
 |:---:|:---:|:---:|
 |<img src="images/OBJSequence.png" width="400" height="500"> | >>> | <img src="images/SingleFBX.png" width="150" height="150">|